AndyLiu314/A-Shiny-Cow/README.md

 instructions said that the point light rotates "above the cow" so I attached the light to always be above the position of the cow.

-**Uncompleted Steps:**
-Unfortunately, due to time constraints, I was not able to implement a spotlight for my scene.
-I wanted to focus more of my attention on the shading and lighting as I found that to be more interesting and useful to learn.